FAQs

 Is London a safe city?

-Yes!
 We experience relatively little major crime here, although personal belongings can be at risk in more ‘touristy’ areas.
 We give a personal safety presentation during each programme’s orientation which gives students tips on how to stay as safe as possible while here.

 My parents want to post me a care package – where should they send it?

 Depending on the type of accommodation you’re in, you might be able to have them send it directly to you, but if in doubt you can arrange for parcels and letters to be sent to the GEO in London Centre (address here).
-Just be mindful that the building is not accessible 24/7, so you can only collect mail during office hours.
+Just be mindful that the building is not accessible 24/7, so we can only receive and you can only collect mail during office hours.
 Also be aware that customs fees and taxes may be added to any delivery to the UK after they have entered the country, so you may be sent a surprise bill!
 Ask your chosen courier about any potential charges beforehand.

 I’ve heard that there are differences between teaching styles and academic expectations on the London programme and those in my US campus back home – is this true?